heptarch/heptarch.github.io/drafts/demon.md

 on how, by a combination of magnetism and cooling, we might implement some of these ideas for corpuscular machines."

-The absurdity has changed character somewhat.
-Foster stammers: "You mean molecules?"
+The absurdity has somewhat changed character.
+Foster stammers: "Ah, you mean molecules?"

 <p align="center">
   ⁂